snehjp2/snehjp2.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-> * "A method is more important than a discovery, since the right method will lead to new and even more important discoveries. - Lev Landau"
+> * "A method is more important than a discovery, since the right method will lead to new and even more important discoveries." - Lev Landau

 Hello!
 I'm a first year PhD student in physics @ Northeastern University.
 I'm generally interested in the intersection of artificial intelligence and physics, specifically applications in astrophysics, high energy physics, and cosmology.